What are Distributions? How to Determine Small Business Owner Salary

 • How to make sure each owner’s capital account is adequately maintained

-• How to make other payments from your business, like salaries and guaranteed payments, that might be more effective for tax purposes.
+• How to make other payments from your business, like salaries or guaranteed payments, that might be more effective for tax purposes.

 Give your business a boost!